Surviving Corporate America is hard. The corporate environment sucks the life out of you

 Corporations generally are in the business of making money.
 Making money means squeezing all your resources for what they are worth, including human resources.
 As soon as money is involved, individuals tend to get crafty, shysty and overall unfair to others in order to get a leg up.
 And then big bosses and companies will turn a blind eye, because it’s not effecting bottom line or rocking the boat will effect a bottom line.
 Financial decisions don’t take into account emotions, personal development, or personal growth.
 It’s only about company and business gains.

-Still, many companies have mantras, company values, and goals.
+Still, many companies in corporate America have mantras, company values, and goals.
 Many of them include excellence, honesty, integrity, teamwork.
 Of course you can try to buy into this.
 I did.
 And every time I was disappointment when I was overlooked for a promotion or someone who totally lacked these values received a better review.
 The reality is that these values are a stick and carrot method of propaganda, meant to keep employees motivated and drive revenue.

 In reality, company culture/values is nothing more than clever branding.
 A way to keep people motivated as well as sugar coat any negative culture the company has.